public interface Role extends InfrastructureRoot, Versioned

 3.)
 Digital certificate (public key certificate): in particular, this attribute can represent digital certificates, as an inline data block or by reference to such data.
 The certificate data block would be constructed in accordance to a digital certificate standard, such as X509, SPKI, PGP, etc.

-The certificate subject is the Entity
+The certificate subject is the Entity that plays the

-.
-The certificate issuer is the Entity
+Role.
+The certificate issuer is the Entity that

-scopes the Role
+scopes the Role.

 void setCertificateText(ED certificateText) throws HDRRimException

-is a queried object.RTO<PQ,PQ> getQuantity()
+HDRRimException - If this Role is a queried object.RTO<PQ,PQ> getQuantity()

-, used for roles that
+Entity scoping the Role, used for roles that

 represent composition relationships between the scoping and playing